xenanetworks/open-automation-utilities/docs/source/cli_ref/summary/index.rst

       - Apply and start AN/LT to the working port
       - ``anlt do``

-.. list-table:: AN Command Cheat Sheet
+.. list-table:: AN Command Summary
     :widths: 20 35 45
     :header-rows: 1
     :stub-columns: 1